-Interest Rate Change (Dollars in Thousands)
+(Dollars in Thousands s)

+Increase Increase Net

+to to Decrease

-to Rental to Interest ense Net Decrease to Net Income
+Rental Interest to Net

+Interest Rate Change Income Expense Income

 1% Increase to LIBOR \$ - \$ 43 \$ (43)

-2% Increase to LIBOR - 85 (85)
+2% Increase to LIBOR 85 (85)

-3% Increase to LIBOR - 128 (128)
+3% Increase to LIBOR 128 (128)

 As of December 31, 2012, the fair value of our fixed rate mortgage debt outstanding was \$373.6 million.
 Interest rate fluctuations may affect the fair value of our fixed rate debt instruments.
 If interest rates on our fixed rate debt instruments, using rates at December 31, 2012, had been one percentage point higher or lower, the fair value of those debt instruments on that date would have decreased or increased by \$29.4 million and \$28.2 million, respectively.